-Question-48: Have do you apply for an Extension of Time or conduct a Delay Analysis?
+Question-48: Have do you apply for Extension of Time or conduct a Delay Analysis?

 Answer: First, I will gather delay events as per the contract.
-Like letters we have sent/received for potential delays before 14 or 28 days of the event to occur (as per contract), e-mails, minutes of meetings, or any legal document supporting is collected.
+Like letters we have sent/received for potential delays before 14 or 28 days of the event to occur (as per contract), e-mails, minutes of meetings or any legal document supporting is collected.

-Second, I will use these events with facts and figures to perform delay analysis in Primavera P6 as per the terms and conditions mentioned in the contract.
-There are many Delay Analysis Techniques, namely, Impact as Planned, Time Impact Analysis, As Planned vs. As-Built, As-Built For, Windows Analysis, etc.
+Second, I will use these events with facts and figures to perform delay analysis in Primavera P6 as per terms and conditions mentioned in the contract.
+Like, there are many Delay Analysis Techniques namely Impact as Planned, Time Impact Analysis, As Planned vs As Built, As-Built For, Windows Analysis, etc.

-Once the second step is completed, I will evaluate overhead costs, Recheck Equipment Warranties, Material Shelf Life, etc. Finally, present it to the concerned.
+Once the second step is completed then I will evaluate overhead costs, Recheck Equipment Warrantees, Material Shelf Life, etc. and finally present it to the concerned.